 Did he really mean to leave my suitcase in a passive-aggressive move?
 Why was my suitcase left behind and not someone else’s?
 But these thoughts lead to doubt, bitterness, and defeat instead of forgiveness. (unless there is a pattern of hurt or abuse that requires another approach)

-There are certain hurts we may never completely fail to remember, but we can choose to not dwell on them even when there is a scar left behind.
+There are certain hurts we may never completely fail to remember, but we can choose to not dwell on and talk about them even when there is a scar left behind.

 “A heart that’s planted in forgiveness, doesn’t dwell in the past”

-- Forgiveness is important because it helps us move forward to our future instead of looking back to our past.
+- Forgiveness is important because it helps you move forward toward your future instead of looking back on your past.